 In the United States, February is Black History Month.
 This month is devoted to educating and celebrating notable individuals and their accomplishments, organizations, events and the movements of the Africa Diaspora.
 To learn more, there are so many amazing books from which to choose (a quandary that makes me deliriously happy!).
 In honor of this special month, I have selected several unique books I’m sure you will enjoy sharing with your global citizen of the world.
 Celebrate Black History 365 days a year!!

-What is really wonderful about this book is that it includes a host of activities, games and songs to engage the reader and to help him better appreciate the contributions of the people highlighted in the book.
-As a professional educator, I appreciate that.
+What is really wonderful about this book is that it includes a host of activities, games and songs to engage the reader.
 Sanders wanted the learning experience of important topics to extend beyond mere reading of the words.
 She connects various folk tales to their African origins and includes stories of pivotal people such as author/mathematician/surveyor Benjamin Banneker and fur trader Jean Baptiste DuSable, the founder of Chicago.
 With the activities provided, true learning can increase and readers can enjoy a higher level of comprehension through synthesis and application.

 This is the story of Sundiata Keita (1217 A.C.E. – 1255 A.C.E.), who would become known as “The Lion King” and the first Mansa, “King of Kings,” of Mali.
 It is highly inspiring, as Mansa Sundiata overcomes his inability to speak or walk as well as his having been exiled with his mother and later becomes the founder of the Mali Empire.
 The author did an incredible presentation in both words and art.
 Wisniewski retells this story in the oral tradition of the Malian griots, who were historians and storytellers during this time.
 The art is the author’s signature cut-paper illustrations, which have to be seen to be believed!